Dr. Chenghai Zhang, a 2021 ANRF research grant rec...

-There is new osteoarthritis research that holds great promise to relieve the pain and loss of function for patients.
-Osteoarthritis is the most prevalent form of arthritis in America and worldwide with 27 million Americans affected.
+Osteoarthritis (OA) is the most prevalent form of arthritis in America and worldwide with 27 million Americans affected.

-Dr. Evseenko is leading a study of stem cell researchers who tracked the early development of human joint cartilage.
+Dr. Denis Evseenko at the University of Southern California is leading a study of stem cell researchers who tracked the early development of human joint cartilage.

 Articular cartilage is a type of connective tissue that covers the surfaces of bones within synovial joints.
 Articular cartilage injury and the lack of cartilage regeneration often lead to osteoarthritis.
 Recent studies carried out by Dr. Evseenko and his lab and others have shown that stem/progenitor cells can partially repair damage cartilage, but more work is needed to increase the efficiency of this therapy.